U.S.-Asia Entertainment Summit Committee

-Bing Chen is President of Gold House, the premier collective of pioneering Asian founders, creative voices, and leaders dedicated to authentic multicultural representation and socioeconomic equity.
-A serial digital media entrepreneur and investor, he previously was YouTube’s Global Head of Creator Development and Management and one of the original architects of the 500-million creator, multibillion-dollar influencer ecosystem.
-Chen strives to build new worlds for new-majority communities, a passion that extends to his Board and Advisory positions, including Google's Global Marketing Board, Snap's Yellow Incubator, Omnicom’s Sparks & Honey, Baobab Studios, Oura Health, Musely, Asia Society, the Coalition of Asian Pacifics in Entertainment, and more.
-He is a Forbes 30 Under 30 honoree; a Hollywood Reporter Next Gen Leader; a Hollywood Reporter Most Influential Agent of Change; ADCOLOR Catalyst Award Honoree; Asia Society Asia 21 Young Leader; Magic Johnson's 32 Under 32 Leader; and Asian Chamber of Commerce Entrepreneur of the Year.
+Bing Chen is an impact founder and investor.
+He is the Executive Chairman and Founder of AU Holdings, a new world builder: a family of companies that incubate and invest in multicultural creators and communities to rebalance socioeconomic equity.
+As well, he is Executive Chairman, Chief Executive Officer, and Co-founder of Gold House, the premier collective of multicultural leaders dedicated to systemically unlocking socioeconomic equity for multicultural communities through unity, investments, and promotion.
+He is also General Partner and Co-founder of Aum Group, a multicultural film fund; and serves as a Board Director and Advisor to several leading digital media companies including Google's Global Marketing Board, Omnicom’s Sparks & Honey, Titan, Baobab Studios, Oura Health, Musely, and more.
+Previously, he was YouTube's Global Head of Creator Development and Management, where he was one of the original and principal architects of the multi-billion dollar influencer ecosystem that supports 300 million creators worldwide.
+He is a Hollywood Reporter Next Gen Leader; a Hollywood Reporter Most Influential Agent of Change; American Advertising Federation Hall of Achievement and Jack Averett honoree; Forbes 30 Under 30 honoree; ABC News History Maker; ADCOLOR Catalyst Honoree; Asia Society Asia 21 Young Leader; Magic Johnson's 32 Under 32 Leader; and Asian Chamber of Commerce Entrepreneur of the Year.
 Chen is a third culture kid across North America and Asia, finally graduating from the University of Pennsylvania.
 He was born in Knoxville, Tennessee, which becomes obvious at $11.99 buffets.

 Lindsay Conner is a leading corporate entertainment lawyer, with a focus on film, television and digital content.
 He has served as chief outside entertainment counsel for major film studios and television networks, global telecommunications companies, film and television production and distribution companies, rights owners and content owners, and digital media companies, as well as for banks, financial institutions, private equity funds and high-net-worth investors.
 Lindsay’s clientele span the globe, from North America to Asia, Europe and Latin America.
 Lindsay has been quoted in media ranging from The New York Times and the Los Angeles Times to the China Global Television Network.
 He has been honored by The Hollywood Reporter as one of the “Top 20 Dealmakers of the Year” and one of the “Top 100 Power Lawyers in Hollywood,” and by Variety as one of “50 Game-Changing Attorneys in Hollywood” and one of the “Variety 500,” Variety’s list of the top 500 most important people in the global entertainment and media industries.